mantidproject/mantid/docs/source/release/v6.3.0/muon.rst

 ############

 - The `alpha` values on grouping tab are now to six decimal places.
-- The numerical values in the `run info` box on the home tab are now rounded.
+- The numerical values in the `run info` box on the home tab are now rounded to either 4 significant figures or a whole number, whichever is more precise.

 Bugfixes
 ########